How To

 Ways On How To Get Vinegar Smell Out Of Car

-If it’s old clothing, simply get rid of it!
+If it’s old clothing, get rid of it!
 Alternatively, if the food is old, throw it out!

 Using a Baking Soda

-To begin, we recommend purchasing a box of baking soda.
-Then, evenly distribute it throughout the interior of the car.
 Make sure you have some on the upholstery and floorboards.
 After that, place a small amount of baking soda in the trunk of your car.

 Drying it Out